apache/inlong-website/docs/modules/dataproxy/architecture.md

 # 1、intro

     Inlong-dataProxy belongs to the inlong proxy layer and is used for data collection, reception and forwarding.
 Through format conversion, the data is converted into TDMsg1 format that can be cached and processed by the cache layer
     InLong-dataProxy acts as a bridge from the InLong collection end to the InLong buffer end.
-Dataproxy pulls the relationship between the business id and the corresponding topic name from the manager module, and internally manages the producers of multiple topics
+Dataproxy pulls the relationship between the business group id and the corresponding topic name from the manager module, and internally manages the producers of multiple topics
     The overall architecture of inlong-dataproxy is based on Apache Flume.
 On the basis of this project, inlong-bus expands the source layer and sink layer, and optimizes disaster tolerance forwarding, which improves the stability of the system.